There are certain expenses you can claim that will be deducted from your income, thereby helping to reduce your taxable income.

 As a medical student, why is it important to claim moving expenses?

-Claiming eligible moving expenses will reduce your taxable income, which will increase the tuition and education credits that you can carry forward into future years or transfer to a parent.
+Claiming eligible moving expenses will reduce your taxable income, which will increase the tuition credit that you can carry forward into future years or transfer to a parent.

 What qualifies as an eligible moving expense?